ORANGE COUNTY RESPONDS TO PULSE TRAGEDY

 Survivors and the family and friends of victims were joined by community leaders and elected officials at the gathering, held at twilight on the plaza surrounding Orange County’s Regional History Center.
-The ceremony featured remarks by Mayor Jacobs, City of Orlando Commissioner Patty Sheehan, Pulse nightclub owner Barbara Poma, Jennifer Foster and Carlos Carbonell from the LGBTQ Alliance as well as special performances by the Orlando Gay Chorus and acclaimed singer-songwriter Sisaundra Lewis from “The Voice.”
+The ceremony featured remarks by the Mayor, The City of Orlando Commissioner Patty Sheehan, Pulse nightclub owner Barbara Poma, Jennifer Foster and Carlos Carbonell from the LGBTQ Alliance as well as special performances by the Orlando Gay Chorus and acclaimed singer-songwriter Sisaundra Lewis from “The Voice.”
 GLBT Center Executive Director Terry DeCarlo emceed the ceremony.

 ORLANDO UNITED DAY TRIBUTES REMEMBER THE 49